-INFERNO, Episode 55.
-The Dazzle of Beatrice, The Stench Of Hell: Inferno, Canto X, Line 121b, through Canto XI, Line 15
+55. The Dazzle of Beatrice, The Stench Of Hell: INFERNO, Canto X, Line 121b, through Canto XI, Line 15

-Join me, Mark Scarbrough, as we walk to the edge of the abyss and get a whiff of lower hell—or perhaps “tartarus,” the place the poet Vergil and his hero Aeneas could never go, the place Dante the poet sets in hits poetic vision.
+For now, let’s walk to the edge of the abyss and get a whiff of lower hell, the place the poet Vergil and his hero Aeneas could never go, the place our poet sees as his mission.

-This is a packed passage, full of popes and bishops, Beatrice and the abyss, Dante’s will and Virgil’s promise.
-It shows us just how gorgeous and crafted Canto X really is.
-And gives us a glimpse of what’s ahead in Canto XI as we rest under the lid of a pope’s tomb.
+This passage has popes and bishops, Beatrice and the abyss, Dante’s will and Virgil’s promise.
+It shows us how crafted Canto X is and gives us a glimpse of what’s ahead in Canto XI.

 Over to the ancient poet, rehashing